microsoft/WhatTheHack/067-FabricLakehouse/Student/Challenge-04.md

 ## Introduction

 You've found your data, cleaned combined and shaped it into something useful.
-Now it's time to create your data story.
+Now it's time to create your data story!

 ## Description